 Important Synergies and Resources

-Florida Museum of Natural History (FLMNH) archaeologists conduct research in the Circum-Caribbean area and provide additional expertise in art, economic anthropology, ethnohistory, environmental archaeology, historic and prehistoric archaeology, theory, and zooarchaeology, among other topics.
+The Florida Museum of Natural History at Dickinson Hall (FLMNH) archaeologists conduct research in the Circum-Caribbean area and provide additional expertise in art, economic anthropology, ethnohistory, environmental archaeology, historic and prehistoric archaeology, theory and zooarchaeology, among other topics.

-The South Florida Archaeology & Ethnography Program at the FLMNH involves archaeological excavations in the Calusa Domain as well as the collection of oral histories in the Charlotte Harbor area.
+The South Florida Archaeology and Ethnography Program at the FLMNH involves archaeological excavations in the Calusa Domain as well as the collection of oral histories in the Charlotte Harbor area.